Caeldeth/loures/Philosophy/Arioch-The-Magical-Potential-of-Dubhaim-and-Darkness.md

 _by Arioch in **Dark Ages**_

-_A Philosophical Treatise by Wizard Arioch al�Tarasin_
+_A Philosophical Treatise by Wizard Arioch al'Tarasin_

 This world we live in is one of mystery and power.
 Think for a moment upon the deeds of heroes in legend or even the deeds that take place to this day: power